 Ignored by many in favour of Lofoten, the nearby Vesterålen archipelago has a quiet charm.
 Come take a look on this photo tour of these remote islands.

 On my recent Moon Norway research visit to Lofoten, I took an unplanned detour north to the Vesterålen islands.
 And I'm so glad I did!
 It would have been a crying shame not to include these islands in the book.

 They are unknown by many presumably because of their much more famous big brother of Lofoten.
 Yet the Vesterålen islands offer a similar experience, just without the crowds.

-While the peaks are not as ragged and the scenery not quite as dramatic, the islands are no less enjoyable and absolutely perfect for a road trip.
+While the peaks are not as ragged and the scenery not quite as dramatic, the islands are no less enjoyable.
+What's more, they are absolutely perfect for a meandering road trip.
 Won't you join me for a quick tour?
 Let's go!

 Hurtigruten museum in Stokmarknes

 One of the first towns you come to (assuming you take the Melbu-Fiskebøl ferry from Lofoten) is Storkmarknes, the historical home of the famous Hurtigruten shipping company.

 Stokmarknes is a typical small Norwegian town with not a lot to interest the passing tourist.
 The one exception is the Hurtigruten museum.
 However, this is much more than a room full of dusty old passenger manifests and uniforms!